BluePraise/magaliechetrit.com/readme.md

 - [ ] Add resume section
 - [ ] Move .table-grid css to frontpage.css
 - [ ] replace Inter with an nicer font
+- [ ] Implement React or Vue.js < we're never using React if we have a choice. >

 ### Some sparkles ✨
 1. I demand great A11Y.